 }

-With this rich context captured in your logs, you can:
+With this rich context captured in your logs, systematic evaluation becomes possible:

 What You Actually Need to Log